 Storage tomatoes are generally wrapped in newspaper or placed in paper bags to ripen.
 The paper keeps the tomatoes from contacting each other, as this can cause early rot.
 It also helps to trap some ethylene gas that comes off the tomatoes naturally and keeps it nearby to encourage further ripening.
 Check the ripening tomatoes regularly and remove any that have signs of rot or mold.

 Juliet Tomatoes and other attractive ripening fruits in the garden can be very attractive to garden pests such as insects and larger wildlife.
-The protective netting covers described earlier in this article will deter most pests that affect home growers, but occasionally pests will sneak in to attack your tomato plants.
+The protective netting covers described earlier in this article will deter most pests that affect home plant tomato growers, but occasionally pests will sneak in to attack your tomato plants.

 Aphids are a common garden pest that feeds on the plants as they suck the liquid out.
 These tiny colorful bugs cluster on stems and under leaves.
 They also drop sticky “honeydew” residue that attracts ants.
 The ants may even start farming the aphids for their honeydew.
 If you notice aphids, you can start by ordering some ladybugs and releasing them into the garden to act as natural predators.
 They can also be surprisingly easy to spray off the plants with a sharp stream of water.

-While tomato plants are quite prone to disease, Juliet has been bred to be naturally resistant to many common garden diseases like fusarium wilt, verticillium wilt, tobacco mosaic virus, and root-knot nematode.
+While tomato plants are quite prone to disease, Juliet has been bred to be naturally disease resistant to many common garden diseases like fusarium wilt, verticillium wilt, tobacco mosaic virus, and root-knot nematode.
 That said, no tomato plant is disease-proof.
 But fortunately, there are a variety of good organic gardening practices that naturally reduce the prevalence of diseases.

 Wilt diseases are fungal or bacterial diseases that cause the tomato plant to wilt with little warning.
 This is caused by harmful soil-borne bacteria or fungi that attack the roots.
 Fusarium wilt and Verticillium wilt are of particular concern.
 Rotate plants, give plants lots of space, apply copper fungicide, and remove/destroy infected plant debris immediately.

 Anthracnose is a fungal disease that causes small depressions on ripening tomatoes which get larger and turn black, causing the fruit to be covered with rotten black spots.
 This fungus is most prevalent when summer weather has been hot and humid, or when the plants have been watered from above rather than at the soil base.
-To decrease the growth of this fungus, rotate crops annually, give tomato plants lots of space for good air circulation, prune off the bottom leaves, add mulch on the soil surface to reduce splashing of water onto the leaves, and remove and discard any dead plant material from the garden as soon as it appears.
+To decrease the growth of this fungus, rotate crops annually, give tomato plants lots of space for good air circulation, prune off the bottom leaves, add mulch on the soil surface to reduce the splashing of water onto the leaves, and remove and discard any dead plant material from the garden as soon as it appears.
 Natural copper fungicide can also be applied as a preventative measure.

 Early Blight is a fungal disease that causes brown rings on the leaves of the tomato plant, especially near the base.
 The leaves eventually turn brown and often drop off the plant.
 This disease causes the tomato growth to become stunted and the tomatoes won’t grow to their expected size.
 The tomatoes may even get dark spots and may rot on the plant.
 This is especially common in cool, wet weather.
 Avoid watering the plants overhead, give each plant lots of space, and trim any diseased leaves off immediately.